Local sensitivity-preserving random data down-sampling for experimental design: Application to Schr odinger potential reconstruction

+{Our method unveils its full capability when we consider a poorly chosen initial guess for the sensor locations, given by a narrowly centered normal distribution {$\mathcal N(0, \frac{1}{4}\mathrm{Id}_2)$. } The resulting sensor configuration is plotted in the left panel of \Cref{fig:Sampling_NormalData}, and attains a substantially worse reconstruction setting}, achieving $c_{\inv}^\init = 1.54e{-7}$ and $\lambda_{\min}^{\init} = 1.48e{-4}$.
+We once again apply~\Cref{alg:EarlyStoppingSampling} that integrates \gls{eks} or \gls{cbs}.
+The conditioning of the weighted \gls{fim} is significantly improved, with $(c_\inv^\EKS,\lambda_{\min}^\EKS) = (2.25e{-3}, 2.06)$, and $(c_\inv^\CBS,\lambda_{\min}^\CBS) = (1.56e{-3},1.41)$, respectively.
+The approximation errors in the \gls{fim} along {the ensemble sampling iterations} are plotted in~\Cref{fig:evolveLambdaminEvolution_NormalData}.

-We observe that the inverse condition number and the minimum eigenvalue of the \gls{fim} corresponding to designs generated by \gls{eks} and \gls{cbs} are even larger than those obtained using the full dataset.
-This suggests that incorporating a large number of data points can, in fact, dilute the information—by averaging highly sensitive sensors with less informative ones.
-In contrast, our experimental design strategy focuses on selecting informative data points and emphasizing them more heavily, thereby amplifying the overall information content.
+We observe that {in both cases} the inverse condition number and the minimum eigenvalue of the \gls{fim} corresponding to designs generated by \gls{eks} and \gls{cbs} {exceed} those obtained using the full dataset. {This behaviour is targeted by the pipeline through the early stopping at favourable configurations and importance-reweighting, compare \Cref{fig:SamplingStatistics}.} This mechanism focuses our experimental design strategy on selecting informative data points and emphasizing them more heavily, thereby amplifying the overall information content.